 Magnesium oil is the best for me!
 I have some digestive disorders and it is hard for me to digest pills.
 I am able to spray the magnesium oil on my skin and rub it into my skin.

 This way the magnesium oil goes straight into my bloodstream and it bypasses my gut.
 I have had problems with sleep and my goto is magnesium oil.
 Within 15 minutes of spraying 10 sprays of the oil on my feet, I am dozing off.
-The magnesium oil brand listed above are all trusted brands.
+The magnesium oil brand listed above is all trusted brands.

 Here are some high ranked magnesium oils: